reidmain/FDKeychain/README.md

 3. Use "@import FDKeychain" inside any file that will be using FDKeychain.

 ### 2. CocoaPods
-Simply add `pod "FDKeychain", "~> 1.0.0"` to your Podfile.
+Simply add `pod "FDKeychain", "~> 1.2"` to your Podfile.

 ### 3. Copy source code files
-Copy the following files into your project:
+Copy the FDKeychain.h and FDKeychain.m files into your project and link your project against the Security framework.

-FDKeychain.h
-FDKeychain.m

 # Usage
 Let us pretend you have an application named "Trambopoline" and you have a password that you want to store securely.